Alejogb1/job-board/blog-data/311-lab-smallest-number-zybooks-coding.md

 id: "311-lab-smallest-number-zybooks-coding"
 ---

-Okay so you’re looking at the classic "find the smallest number" problem specifically from Zybooks coding lab 311 I've been there done that more times than I care to admit let me tell you
+ so you’re looking at the classic "find the smallest number" problem specifically from Zybooks coding lab 311 I've been there done that more times than I care to admit let me tell you

 It’s usually one of the first few things people tackle when they're learning to code like a rite of passage and it might seem deceptively simple but there are definitely some nuances I've seen people trip up on over the years